Jinnah Naval Base: Submarine base

-In April 2014, Pakistan Navy announced that it was in the process of shifting primary operations and naval assets, including its entire fleet of diesel-electric submarines (SSKs), from Karachi to the Jinnah base.
+In April 2014, the Pakistan Navy announced that it was in the process of shifting primary operations and naval assets, including its entire fleet of diesel-electric submarines (SSKs), from Karachi to the Jinnah Naval Base in Ormara, citing Karachi's pollution, congestion from increasing commercial activity, and proximity to India as reasons for the move.

 Following Xi Jinping's visit to Pakistan in 2015, the Pakistani Navy signed a deal with China Shipbuilding & Offshore International Co. to produce 8 Hangor-II-class submarines (an export variant of the Chinese 039B Yuan-class) for its fleet.
 Four ships were to be built by Wuchang Shipbuilding Industry Group (WSIG) in Wuhan, China.
 The other four were to be built by Karachi Shipyard & Engineering Works in Pakistan by means of technological transfer.

 Though the initial timetable called for completion of all ships between 2022 and 2028, it was announced in 2016 that four ships would be launched between 2022 and 2023, with the final four ships being completed by 2028.
 Production was stalled, though, by the refusal of Germany in the early 2020s to provide end-use certification approval for the installation of Rolls Royce MTU396 diesel engines needed to operate the vessels at full capacity.
 German authorities in March 2022 cited an arms embargo imposed on the PRC in the aftermath of the 1989 Tiananmen Square Massacre in their decision to restrict the export of retrofitted engines to shipbuilding companies producing subs for the Thai and Pakistani Navies, though notably not for Chinese domestic manufacturers.
 In October 2023, Thai officials exited a $402 million deal signed in 2017 with the Chinese to purchase variants of the Yuan-class S26T, citing doubts about the reliability of Chinese variants on the MTU design (though they later agreed to continue).
 The Thai order was due prior to the Pakistanis', meaning that its cancellation freed up factors of production for the Pakistanis who, in contrast, were willing to retrofit their ships with Chinese CHD 620 diesel engines.
 The first submarine was launched at Wuchang's Shuangliu Base on 26 April 2024, with Admiral Naveed Ashraf of the Pakistan Navy serving as Chief Guest in attendance.

 A 'very low frequency' (VLF) station in Sindh Province, commissioned as PNS Hamid, has been funded by the Pakistani military to facilitate secure submarine communications as well.
 The commissioning of the first Hangor-class submarine will mark Pakistan's first vessel with an air-independent propulsion (AIP) system.
 These acquisitions, as well as others, mark an effort by Pakistan to modernize its forces for the conditions they face in the twenty-first century.